phlowers/mechaphlowers/docs/user_guide/ug_measures.md

 ## Parameter estimation

-Ideally, the geometric verification of a span with respect to the requirements of the applicable Technical Decree should be carried out when the lowest conductor of that span is definitively at its maximum operating temperature, and this without any wind that could displace the conductor from its vertical plane (lateral clearance is therefore temporarily ignored).
-In such a case, it would suffice to measure the actual distance between the conductor and the various objects it overhangs (road, dwelling, agricultural land, etc.) to verify that the minimum regulatory clearances are respected.
+Ideally, the geometric verification of a span, according to the requirements of the applicable Technical Decree, should be carried out when the lowest conductor of that span is at its maximum operating temperature, and without any wind that could displace the conductor from its vertical plane (so lateral clearance is temporarily ignored).
+In such a case, it would be sufficient to measure the actual distance between the conductor and the various objects it overhangs (such as roads, dwellings, agricultural land, etc.) to verify that the minimum regulatory clearances are respected.
 However, this situation is very rare, so a method is needed to estimate the vertical position the conductor would have if it were brought to its maximum operating temperature due to a high current flow through the line.
-The standard method involves the following calculation chain:
+The standard method involves the following calculation steps:

 1. Choose an equation representing the curve of a suspended cable.
-Practically, this corresponds to a catenary, which is fully defined by the span length, the elevation difference, and the so-called parameter (the ratio between the horizontal tension and the linear weight of the cable).
+In practice, this corresponds to a catenary, which is fully defined by the span length, the elevation difference, and the so-called parameter (the ratio between the horizontal tension and the linear weight of the cable).

 2. Measure the span length and elevation difference, and estimate the cable’s parameter from indirect measurements.

-3. Estimate, again from indirect measurements, the cable temperature at the time the parameter was estimated.
+3. Estimate, again from indirect measurements, the cable temperature at the time the parameter was determined.

-4. Using both the estimated parameter and temperature, determine the adjustment parameter of the section to which the span belongs—i.e., the parameter at 15°C with no wind when the conductors are straight.
+4. Using both the estimated parameter and temperature, determine the adjustment parameter of the section to which the span belongs i.e., the parameter at 15°C with no wind, when the conductors are straight.

 5. Finally, using a state change calculation, estimate the parameter and the position of the conductors in the studied span when the cable reaches its maximum operating temperature.
 This estimated position is then used to perform the regulatory clearance verification.

-Different methods exists and mechaphlowers gives access to 3 of them:
+Different methods exist, and mechaphlowers provides access to three of them:

 - Papoto method
 - Pep method